 Classed as a medical emergency, if delirium tremens are experienced, physical and psychological symptoms including altered mental state, tremors, anxiety, nausea, hallucinations and high blood pressure are frequently encountered.
 These particular symptoms can be deadly and, as a result, require medical intervention.

 Alcohol Withdrawal Treatment Options

-Safely withdrawing from alcohol independently is almost impossible due to the symptoms that arise.
+Safely withdrawing from alcohol independently is almost impossible due to the number of withdrawal symptoms that can arise.
 However, many alcohol withdrawal treatment options enable those addicted to alcohol to withdraw from alcohol and overcome their addiction.